Advertisement

 We splurged on squabs, exterior paint, the electrics, solar power and appliances.
 We saved on labour, painting, trailer wiring, curtains (by making them and using secondhand fabric) and by replacing the broken window with Perspex, not glass.

-Scroll down to see before and after’s of ‘Daisy’
+Scroll down to see the before and after photos of ‘Daisy’

 Words by: Fiona Ralph.
 Styling by: Lara Maher.
 Photography by: Nicola Edmonds.